 What is the Magnificent Mile?

 For tourists and locals alike, the Mag Mile is a destination spot when you need to shop for something special.
 What is the Magnificent Mile famous for?
-As Chicago’s premier commercial district, it’s an especially vibrant and bustling section 13-block of Michigan Avenue, running from the banks of the Chicago River to the south and to Oak Street to the north.
+Chicago’s premier commercial district, the “Mag Mile” is an especially vibrant and bustling 13-block segment of Michigan Avenue—stretching from the banks of the Chicago River on the south and to Oak Street on the north.
 It’s also adjacent to the Loop, making it easy to check out landmarks like the Willis Tower and then head out for some shopping afterward.
 Keep reading for more info about what you can find on Chicago’s most famous street!

 Where is the Magnificent Mile?

-- Drake Hotel: 140 E. Walton Place.
-A full-service hotel founded in 1920 which was designed in the Italian Renaissance style.
+- Drake Hotel | 140 E. Walton Place – A full-service hotel founded in 1920, designed in the Italian Renaissance style.

-- Old Chicago Water Tower District: 806/821 N. Michigan Avenue.
-A historic district that includes the Chicago Water Tower, Chicago Avenue Pumping Station, and Chicago Fire Department Fire Station No. 98.
+- Old Chicago Water Tower District | 806/821 N. Michigan Avenue – A historic district that includes the Chicago Water Tower, Chicago Avenue Pumping Station, and Chicago Fire Department Fire Station No. 98.

-- Tribune Tower: 435 N. Michigan Avenue.
-Neo-Gothic skyscraper built in 1925.
+- Tribune Tower | 435 N. Michigan Avenue – Neo-Gothic skyscraper built in 1925.

-- Woman’s Athletic Club: 626 N. Michigan Avenue.
-The first athletic club for women in the United States that was founded in 1898.
+- Woman’s Athletic Club | 626 N. Michigan Avenue – The first athletic club for women in the United States, founded in 1898.

-- Site of Fort Dearborn: Intersection of N. Michigan Avenue and E. Wacker Drive.
-Site of the original Fort Dearborn which was destroyed following the Battle of Fort Dearborn during the War of 1812.
+- Site of Fort Dearborn | Intersection of N. Michigan Avenue and E. Wacker Drive – Site of the original Fort Dearborn, destroyed during the War of 1812.